MEHColeman/shoreditch/_posts/2012-02-06-whats-jekyll.md

 tags: [ jekyll, info ]
 ---

-[Jekyll](http://jekyllrb.com) is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.
-From [the project's readme](https://github.com/mojombo/jekyll/blob/master/README.markdown):
+[Jekyll](http://jekyllrb.com) is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.<!--more--> From [the project's readme](https://github.com/mojombo/jekyll/blob/master/README.markdown):

 >Jekyll is a simple, blog-aware, static site generator perfect for personal, project, or organization sites.
 Think of it like a file-based CMS, without all the complexity.
 Jekyll takes your content, renders Markdown and Liquid templates, and spits out a complete, static website ready to be served by Apache, Nginx or another web server.
 Jekyll is the engine behind [GitHub Pages](https://pages.github.com), which you can use to host sites right from your GitHub repositories.
 >